nextcloud/documentation/admin_manual/configuration_files/encryption_configuration.rst

 additional steps to migrate encryption correctly.
 If you do not follow these steps you may not be able to access your files.

+Before you start your upgrade, put your ownCloud server into ``maintenance:singleuser`` mode (See :doc:`../maintenance/enable_maintenance`.)
+You must do this to prevent users and sync clients from accessing files before you have completed your encryption migration.

 After your upgrade is complete, follow the steps in :ref:`enable_encryption` to enable the new encryption system.
 Then click the **Start Migration** button on your Admin page to migrate your encryption keys, or use the ``occ`` command.
 We